Click HERE to register to attend a Launch Hampton Roads information session

 ·Entrepreneurship Mentoring Program – Clients will be matched with a successful small business owner who will serve as a mentor and business advisor.
 Mentors will also facilitate peer support group activities.

-·Specialized Training – ODU will conduct or facilitate access to specialized training for clients who need specific instruction not provided in the core program (above).
+·Specialized Training – Training Providers will conduct or facilitate access to specialized training for clients who need specific instruction not provided in the core program (above).
 Specialized training may be provided through individual instruction, classes or special workshops and cover topics such as federal procurement, government contracts or subcontracting, exporting and specialized trade businesses.
-Lastly, participants will meet regularly meet with ODU program staff to assist them with any individual issues and provide one-on-one technical assistance.
+Lastly, participants will meet regularly with program staff to assist them with any individual issues and provide one-on-one technical assistance.

 ·Networking/Special Events – The program will host special events to help clients effectively network and provide tips and techniques that can be used in other business settings.
 Monthly peer networking and support groups will provide an opportunity for program participants to utilize their networking skills, interact with one another and discuss any difficulties or challenges.
 Outside speakers will provide guidance and talk about their own experiences starting a business.
 Clients will also be connected to other events and workshops in the community such as those held by Chambers of Commerce and other business organizations.

 If you are interested in learning more, send us a message and we will add you to the list of those to be contacted when the program starts.
 Please include your full name, telephone number and email address.Stephanie McCombs

 OppInc.
 One-Stop Workforce Center861 Glenrock Road, Suite 100Norfolk, Virginia 23502Phone: 757-461-7537 EXT: 340